joseph-flinn/site/data/posts/0010-plg-support-functions.md

 deeper into the application.
 In most cases, users are not fully aware of everything that an application has to offer and all of the ways that you can use it.
 In addition, a user will be using the product a lot more than actively searching for new features on the organization website or in a content blog.
 The best way to reach the user is through the product itself.
-Like all other product capbilities, in-app marketing systems goes through Design, user research and constant user feedback to validate that it is adding to the user experienc.
+Like all other product capabilities, in-app marketing systems goes through Design, user research and constant user feedback to validate that it is adding to the user experience.
 In-app marketing has to align with making the user the center of the experience and making sure that it is delivering value and is not taking it away.

 This leads us to the second strategy: value freemium users.
-One of the main strategies in expanding userbase of a product is to deliver value for free.
+One of the main strategies in expanding user base of a product is to deliver value for free.
 This wins the heart of the user and helps promote the product into more lucrative markets that those users have an in with where the organization might not already be.
 More than likely, in a SaaS company, there will be a lot more free users than paid.
 This means that there is a very large base of users that are